 How Spark Developer Can Be Compared to Hadoop Developer

 The rise of platforms like Hadoop and Apache Spark has moved the state of the art beyond mere programming, to the next frontier.
-If data scientist salary trends for these specialized skills are anything to go by, we’re fast moving past that frontier and beyond.
+If data scientist salary trends for these specialized skills are anything to go by, we’re fast moving past that frontier and beyond especially in offshore programming services.
 The age of the data scientist has now arrived, with Forbes reporting that about 53% of very large businesses are adopting big data.

 In the future, so the thinking goes, data, and the ability to work with it will be as good as gold.
 While the claim seems outrageous, rightly, it hearkens to a nuanced insight that many are missing in the debate on the importance of data science.
 To help understand the role of big data technologies, we will make a comparison between two important technologies and big data roles: